syncfusion-content/winui-docs/winui/Date-Picker/Localization-And-Formatting.md

 ![Date Picker contains only date and month spinner](Getting-Started_images/DropdownFormatString.png)

-Here, you can only able to select the date and month value from the drop down spinner.
+Here, you can only able to select the date and month value from the dropdown spinner.

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-datepicker-examples/blob/main/Samples/DateRestriction)